wendyverdonk93/docs/content/faq/getting-started/test-orders-overview.md

 ### Fill your test account with test orders

-Email our Integration Team at <integration@multisafepay.com> and specify the amount of orders you would like to view.
-These will all be listed as __test orders__.
-At this moment we can provide you with the following sample payment methods:
+Send the number of orders you want to view by email to the Integration Team at <integration@multisafepay.com>  They will all be listed as **test orders**.
+We provide the following sample payment methods:

 * iDEAL (All scenarios are possible)
 * Sofort (All scenarios are possible)